cyprus327/FL-Raytracer/README.md

-# FL-Raytracer
+# Raytracer

-A raytracer made with Fraglib.
-Not realtime, images seen below are the result of a minute or two of accumulation.
+A raytracer made with Fraglib in C#.
+Not realtime as everything is done on the CPU, images seen below are the result of a minute or two of accumulation.

 ![image](https://github.com/cyprus327/FL-Raytracer/assets/76965606/878516d3-050b-42f2-bb7d-cb3b57ee45fa)